NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/SlicerCloud/HowToSetupAWSEC2Server.md

 *   Share your 3D Slicer results from that server via the S3 bucket or your own 3dviewer.net instance
 *   Up- or downscale your machine according to the required GPU power
 *   Access your EC2 machine with low-cost hardware, even tablets
-*   Switch off (pause), finally delete the instance if you do not need it and only pay for what you use
+*   Switch off (pause), and finally, delete the instance if you do not need it and only pay for what you use

 # Things to consider